thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 **Entities сount**

-Entities сount allows you to see the number of entities by displaying them on a widget and thus determine the number of devices, assets, etc.
+The Entities сount allows you to see the number of entities by displaying them on a widget and thus determine the number of devices, assets, etc.

 Let's get familiar with this feature using a basic example, displaying the total number of existing devices on the widget.